 Environmental associations complain: Glyphosate approval in the EU under fire!

-Environmental associations complain against glyphosate approval in the EU.
-Critical studies were excluded and health risks emphasized.
+Environmental groups are suing against glyphosate approval in the EU.
+Critical studies were excluded and health risks were emphasized.

 Environmental associations complain: Glyphosate approval in the EU under fire!

-The lawsuit of the nature conservation organizations emphasizes that the authority has ignored "significant uncertainties and gaps in knowledge" with regard to the health -damaging effects of glyphosate.
-They pointed out the lack of independence of the European instances.
-These have declared glyphosate, a active ingredient in criticism for years, despite the health concerns.
-While the World Health Organization in 2015 classified herbicide as "probably carcinogenic", the assessments of the European authorities were classified as little transparent and incorrect.
-As a result of these disagreements, trust in the EU's approval processes is heavily scratched.
+The conservation groups' lawsuit emphasizes that the agency ignored "significant uncertainties and gaps in knowledge" regarding the adverse health effects of glyphosate.
+They pointed out the lack of independence of the European authorities.
+They have declared glyphosate, an active ingredient that has been criticized for years, to be safe despite health concerns.
+While the World Health Organization classified the herbicide as “probably carcinogenic” in 2015, the European authorities’ assessments were deemed lacking in transparency and flawed.
+As a result of these disputes, trust in the EU's approval processes has been severely damaged.

-The lawsuit is directed against the decision of the Commission, which, according to the associations, does not adhere to international standards and exposes people in Europe to an avoidable risk.
-Greenpeace and other environmental organizations have long protested against the use of glyphosate because the active ingredient can significantly endanger the environment.
-This conflict is thus a decisive turning point in the so-called David-against-Goliath fight between industry and environmentalists when it comes to the fate of one of the most frequently used pesticides, reported Deutschlandfunk.
+The lawsuit is directed against the Commission's decision, which, according to the associations, does not adhere to international standards and exposes people in Europe to avoidable risk.
+Greenpeace and other environmental organizations have long protested against the use of glyphosate because the active ingredient can pose a significant threat to the environment.
+This conflict represents a crucial turning point in the so-called David versus Goliath battle between industry and environmentalists over the fate of one of the world's most commonly used pesticides, Deutschlandfunk reported.